About the Author of the Blogsite, Not the Author of the Bible::

 Joshua 15:1-63 The Book of Joshua [in Smaller Chunks]

-[Next,] this [was] the lot [for] the tribe, of the children [people] of Judah, by their tribe of the children [people] of Judah, even to the [border] of Edom, [to] the Wilderness of Zin [at] the [very furthest southern coast.]
+[Then,] this [was] the lot [for] the tribe, of the children, [a.k.a. people,] of Judah, by their families; even to the border of Edom, & [to] the Wilderness of Zin, South [which] was the [very furthest southern] coast.

-Their border [in the] south was from the shore of the Salt Sea [a.k.a.
-The Dead Sea,] from the bay that [faces south.]
-It went out to the south side to Maaleh Akrabbim [a.k.a.
-Scorpion Pass] & passed along to Zin & [went up] on the south side to Kadesh Barnea.
+Their border [in the] South was from the shore of the Salt Sea [a.k.a.
+The Dead Sea,] from the bay that [faces South.]
+And it went out to the South side to [Maaleh Akrabbim, a.k.a.
+Scorpion Pass,] & passed along to Zin & [went up] on the South side to Kadesh Barnea.

 [It] passed along to Hezron & went up to Adar [curved toward] Karkaa.
 From [there] it passed toward Azmon & went out to the River of Egypt & [ended] at the [Mediterranean Sea.]

-This shall be your [southern coastal border.]
-The [eastern] border was the Salt Sea [a.k.a.
-The Dead Sea, at the mouth] of the Jordan, from the bay of the sea [to the furthest part] of [the] Jordan.
+This shall be your [southern coastal] [border.]
+The [eastern] border was the Salt Sea, [a.k.a.
+The Dead Sea, at the mouth] of the Jordan [River,] from the bay of the sea [to the furthest part] of [the] Jordan.

-The border went up toward Debir from the Valley of Achor & [turned north] toward Gilgal, [that faces Adummim a.k.a.
-Adumim,] which is on the south side of the river.
+And the border went up toward Debir from the Valley of Achor & [turned] North, facing] toward Gilgal, which is before, going up to [Adummim a.k.a.
+Adumim,] which is on the South side of the river.

-The border [continues on along the coastal] waters of En Shemesh & [comes out at] Enrogel.
-The border went up by the Valley of the Son of Hinnom [along] the south side of the [Jebusites, which] is Jerusalem.
+And the border [continues on along the coastal] waters of En Shemesh & [comes] out at Enrogel.
+And the border went up by the Valley of the Son of Hinnom [along] the South side of the [Jebusites, which] is Jerusalem.

-The border went to the top of the mountain that lies [in front of] the Valley of Hinnom, [on the west, which is at the [northern] end of the Valley of Giants [a.k.a. the Valley of Rephaim.]
-The border was drawn from the top of the hill to the fountain of the Waters of Nephtoah & went [toward] the cities of Mount Ephron.
+And the border went to the top of the mountain that [lies in front of] the Valley of Hinnom, [on the west, which is at the [northern] end of the Valley of Giants [a.k.a. the Valley of Rephaim.]
+And the border was drawn from the top of the hill to the fountain of the [Waters] of Nephtoah, & went [toward] the cities of Mount Ephron.

-The border was drawn to Baalah, which is Kirjath Jearim.
-The border [curved] westward from Baalah to Mount Seir & passed along the [northern] side of Mount Jearim, which is Chesalon.
+And the border was drawn to Baalah, which is Kirjath Jearim.
+And the border [curved] westward from Baalah to Mount Seir, & passed along the [northern] side of Mount Jearim, which is Chesalon.

-[The border] went down to Beth Shemesh & went [on] to Timnah.
-The border went out to the [northern] side of Ekron & [curved toward] Shicron [a.k.a.
+And [the border] went down to Beth Shemesh, & [went on] to Timnah.
+And the border went out to the [northern] side of Ekron.
+And the border was drawn to Shicron, [a.k.a.
 Shikkeron.]

-It passed along Mount Baalah & went out to Jabneel & [ended at the Mediterranean Sea.]
-The [western coastal] border was the [Mediterranean Sea.]
-These are the [borders around the tribes of] the children [people] of Judah, according to their families.
+And [the border] passed along Mount Baalah & went out to Jabneel & [ended at the Mediterranean Sea.]
+And the [western] [coastal] border was the great sea, [a.k.a.
+Mediterranean Sea,] & [its coasts.]
+These [are] the [coastal] [borders around the tribes of] the children, [a.k.a. people,] of Judah, according to their families.

-According to the [Lord’s command] to Joshua, he gave Caleb, [Jephunneh’s] son, a [portion of land] among the [people] of Judah, the city Arba, [who was] the father of Anak, which is [the] city of Hebron [a.k.a.
-Kiriath Arba and Kirjath Arba.]
-Caleb drove [out] from there] the 3 sons of Anak: Shishak, Ahriman & Talmadge, the children of Anak.
+According to the [Lord’s command] to Joshua, he gave Caleb, [Jephunneh’s] son, a [portion] [of land] among the [people] of Judah, even the city Arba, [who was] the father of Anak, which is [the] city [of] Hebron [a.k.a.
+Kiriath Arba, and Kirjath Arba.]
+Caleb drove [out from] [there] the 3 sons of Anak: Sheshai, Ahiman, & Talmai, the children of Anak.

-And [Caleb] went up [there] to the inhabitants of Debir [which had previously been named Kirjath Sepher and also Kiriath Sepher.]
-Caleb said, I will give my daughter, Achsah, [to marry] the [person who attacks & captures] Kirjath Sepher.
+And [Caleb] went up [there] to the inhabitants of Debir, [which had] [previously been named] Kirjath Sepher, and also Kiriath Sepher.]
+And Caleb said, I will give my daughter, Achsah, [to marry,] he, [who attacks & captures] Kirjath Sepher.

 Libnah, Ether, Ashan, Jiphtah, Ashnah, Nezib, Keilah, Achzib & Mareshah; 9 cities & their villages.

-And in the mountains, Shamir, Jattir, Socoh, Dannah, Kirjath Sannah, which is Debir, Anab, Eshtemoh, Anim, Goshen, Holon & Giloh; 11 cities & their villages.
+And in the mountains, Shamir, Jattir, Socoh, Dannah, Kirjath Sannah, which is Debir.
+And Anab, Eshtemoh, Anim, Goshen, Holon & Giloh; 11 cities & their villages.

-In the wilderness, Beth Arabah, Middin, Secacah, Nibshan & the City of Salt & Engedi; 6 cities & their villages.
-The children [people] of Judah couldn’t drive out the Jebusites [from living in] Jerusalem, but the Jebusites [continue to live] with the [people] of Judah in Jerusalem to this day.
+In the wilderness, Beth Arabah, Middin, Secacah, Nibshan & the City of Salt, & Engedi; 6 cities & their villages.
+As for the Jebusite, [who inhabited] Jerusalem, the children, [a.k.a. people,] of Judah couldn’t drive out [the Jebusites] [from living in Jerusalem,] but the Jebusites [continue to] [live] with the [people] of Judah [in] Jerusalem to this day.